 But what happened?
 Instead of praising the glories of the new fidelity and diving into the gift of digital, “the best” had to be made difficult, exclusive, and most of all, expensive again.
 The obvious way to do it was to trash the present and venerate the past.
 (And to make the pursuit of excellence a personal matter of taste.)

 To get a hold of this twist of fate, it’s necessary to understand who the original audiophiles were.
 They were professionals and amateurs who loved music and were frustrated with the shortcomings of audio reproduction.
 They were frustrated with the consumer grade offerings of audio equipment.
 The cost to do high fidelity was great and the market was miniscule.
 So, as the saying goes, if you want something done right, do it yourself.
 DIY was the way to achieve better sounding audio without breaking the bank.
 The audio DIYers were the original audiophiles.
 Lovers of audio who cared about sound.
 They cared about sound because they cared about music.
 They cared about reducing those nasty distortions as low as possible, or at least to below the level of audibility, so they could hear at home something resembling what they heard in real life.

 With the advent of digital, the possibility of life-like sound was in the hands of everyone—no audiophiles needed.
-Even affordable, low priced, mass market, consumer grade equipment sounded good, really good, and way better than plastic discs with a stone grinding in their grooves, or metal-oxide coated mylar slipping over a steel magnetic head.
+Even affordable, low priced, mass market, consumer grade equipment sounded good, really good, and way better than plastic plates with a stone grinding in their grooves, or metal-oxide coated mylar slipping over a steel magnetic head.

 What’s an audiophile to do?
 Where or where did the audiophiles go?
 They didn’t disappear, but . . .